Why Gender Matters

 Coming of age is not easy, even for the most socially well-adjusted teen.

 We do this not only to raise a generation of Jewish teens who have strong connections to Jewish values and Jewish community, but because of our belief that Jewish teenagers can play a significant role in changing their peer culture.
-Jewish teens in both public and private schools are often in positions of leadership and influence and we seek to empower them to make their communities more inclusive and just for all young women and men.
+Jewish teens in both public and private schools are often in positions of leadership and influence and we seek to empower them to make their communities more inclusive and just for all young adults.

 Three Missing Pieces

 First, teens often lack a set-aside time with peers that is “outside” of the day-to-day pressures of home, school, or weekend social events.
 While the 15% of teens who attend Jewish summer camp will experience this at camp, during the school year this respite is mostly lacking.
-In the words of a teen boy in one of our research studies, “There is no time to decompress.”
+In the words of a teen in one of our research studies, “There is no time to decompress.”
 Immersed in a world of countless connections, teens grow distant from authentic relationship, honest conversation, and sustained peer support.